- Undergraduate Students

 - International Students

-- While the university does not guarantee first-year students' accommodation, its Accommodation Services team will help students find the accommodation that's right for them.
+- The university offers self-catering accommodation, available to all full-time undergraduate students.
+While the university does not guarantee accommodation to first year students, the university Accommodation Services and ResLife teams will help students to find the accommodation that is right for them.

 - Nearby are golden beaches, the Cairngorms National Park, and Royal Deeside with Balmoral Castle, the summer home of the British Royal Family.